push-based/observable-hq--audit/README.md

 # Initial state

-To start with our audit we need the status quo.
+To start with our audit we need a reproduzeable way to measure the status quo, and in what conditions we took the measure.

 ## Audit setup